SimonKefas/multistep-form/README.md

 ---

-## **Key Points**
+## Key Points

+- **Custom Steps:**
-- **Custom Step Definition**: Only elements with `ms-step` are considered steps, providing flexibility in form design.
+  Only elements with `ms-step` are treated as steps.
+Use `ms-step-name` for custom labels.

-- **Multiple Forms Support**: You can have multiple multistep forms on the same page, each operating independently.
-- **Visual Dividers Removal**: Elements with the `ms-step-divider` attribute are automatically removed from the DOM, allowing you to include them in your HTML for template purposes without affecting the live form.
-- **Validation**: The script validates inputs in the current step before allowing navigation.
+- **Conditional Logic:**
-- **Conditional Logic**: Steps with `data-condition` attributes are shown or hidden based on user input.
+  Use `data-condition` to show/hide steps based on user inputs.

-- **Preventing Premature Submission**: The default Enter key behavior is managed to prevent unintended form submissions.
-- **Custom Keyboard Navigation**: Use customizable key combinations for next and previous step navigation.
+- **Progress Indicators:**
+  Progress bar and step counter update automatically.

+- **Keyboard Navigation:**
+  Default key combos are Shift+Enter (next) and Alt+Enter (prev); customizable via data attributes.

+- **Global Navigation Buttons (Optional):**
+  These buttons are optional.
+You can use custom navigation buttons within steps via the provided API.

+- **Last-Step Submit Option:**
+  With `data-change-last-button="true"`, the global next button becomes a submit button on the last step (customizable with `data-submit-label`).

+- **Visual Dividers:**
+  Elements with `ms-step-divider` are removed automatically.

+- **Multiple Forms:**
+  Each multistep form is scoped inside its own wrapper (`ms="wrapper"`) so multiple forms work independently.

+- **Accessibility:**
-- **Accessibility**: The script includes ARIA roles and manages focus for better accessibility.
+  ARIA roles and focus management are built-in.

-- **No AJAX Submission**: The form submits naturally, ensuring compatibility with platforms like Webflow.
+- **Natural Form Submission:**
+  The form submits via its action/method attributes (no AJAX).

 ---

-## **Best Practices**
+## Best Practices

-- **Defining Steps**: Ensure that all your step elements within the form have the `ms-step` attribute.
-- **Using Dividers**: If you include visual dividers with the `ms-step-divider` attribute, be aware that they will be removed from the live form.
-- **Input Names**: Ensure input `name` attributes match those used in `data-condition`.
-- **Required Fields**: Use the `required` attribute for mandatory fields.
-- **Testing**: Test the form thoroughly to ensure all steps and validations work as expected.
-- **Customization**: Feel free to style the form and progress indicators to match your branding.
+- **Define Steps Clearly:**
+  Ensure every step element has `ms-step` and, optionally, `ms-step-name`.

+- **Use Scoped Wrappers:**
+  Place each multistep form in its own `ms="wrapper"` to avoid conflicts with other forms.

+- **Customize Keyboard Shortcuts:**
+  Adjust `data-next-key` and `data-prev-key` as needed.

+- **Test Thoroughly:**
+  Validate that navigation, validation, progress updates, and conditional logic work as expected.

+- **Accessibility:**
-- **Accessibility**: Choose keyboard shortcuts that do not interfere with assistive technologies.
+  Confirm that ARIA attributes are functioning correctly and that keyboard navigation does not conflict with assistive technologies.
-- **Unique Scoping**: Make sure all `ms-` attributes are correctly scoped within each `ms="wrapper"` container to prevent conflicts.

 ---

-## **Troubleshooting**
+## Troubleshooting

-- **Form Not Submitting**: Ensure all required fields are filled and valid.
-Remember that pressing **Enter** will only submit the form on the last step.
+- **Form Not Submitting:**
+  Ensure all required fields are valid; remember that Enter only submits on the last step.

-- **Steps Not Showing/Hiding**: Check `data-condition` syntax and input values.
+- **Steps Not Displaying Correctly:**
+  Check that all step elements have `ms-step` and that `data-condition` values are correct.

-- **Keyboard Navigation Not Working**: Ensure `ms-keyboard-nav` is added to the `<form>` and that key combinations are correctly specified.
+- **Keyboard Navigation Issues:**
+  Verify that `ms-keyboard-nav` is set and custom key combinations are correct.

-- **Progress Bar Not Updating**: Verify that `[ms-progress-wrap]` and `[ms-progress-bar]` are correctly included within the wrapper.
+- **Progress Bar Not Updating:**
-- **Default Enter Key Behavior**: The script prevents default form submission when **Enter** is pressed.
-If you need to allow submissions via Enter key in specific cases, adjust the script accordingly.
-- **Autofocus Issues**: The script is designed not to autofocus on page load or when steps change automatically.
-Autofocus occurs only when the user navigates steps using the navigation buttons or keyboard shortcuts.
-- **Dividers Still Visible**: If elements with `ms-step-divider` are still visible, ensure that the script is correctly included and that there are no JavaScript errors preventing it from running.
-- **Multiple Forms Interference**: If forms are interfering with each other, check that all `ms-` attributes are properly scoped within their respective `ms="wrapper"` containers.
+  Ensure progress elements (`ms-progress-wrap`, `ms-progress-bar`, etc.) are within the correct wrapper.

+- **Multiple Forms Interference:**
+  Make sure each form is properly wrapped in its own container with `ms="wrapper"`.

+- **Submit Button Placement:**
+  If using the last-step submit option, confirm that `data-change-last-button` is set on the form and that `data-submit-label` (if desired) is provided.

 ---

-## **Performance, Scalability, and Accessibility Considerations**
+## Performance, Scalability & Accessibility

-- **Performance**:
+- **Performance:**
-  - The script uses debouncing and efficient event handling to minimize performance impacts.
+  The script uses debouncing and is scoped to each form, minimizing DOM operations.

-  - Only elements within each multistep form are manipulated, preventing unnecessary DOM operations.
-- **Scalability**:
+- **Scalability:**
-  - The modular design allows for multiple forms without code duplication or conflicts.
+  The modular design allows multiple multistep forms on one page without conflict.

-  - The script automatically initializes all multistep forms on the page.
-- **Accessibility**:
+- **Accessibility:**
-  - ARIA roles and attributes are used to enhance accessibility.
-  - Focus management ensures users can navigate using keyboard or assistive technologies.
-  - Custom keyboard navigation considers common accessibility practices.
+  ARIA roles, focus management, and customizable keyboard navigation help ensure the form is accessible.

 ---

-## **Additional Information**
+## Conclusion

-- **Compatible Platforms**: The script is designed to work with standard HTML forms and platforms like Webflow.
-- **Further Customization**: Advanced users can modify the script or styles to add more features or change behaviors.
+This multistep form solution offers a flexible, scalable way to create engaging forms with step-by-step navigation, conditional logic, and built-in progress indicators.
+It supports multiple forms on one page, customizable keyboard navigation, and optional transformation of the global next button into a submit button on the last step—all while ensuring accessibility and performance.

-- **Support**: If you encounter issues or have questions, feel free to reach out for assistance.
+Happy coding!
+If you have any further questions or need assistance, please feel free to ask.

----

-## **Conclusion**

-By following this guide, you can implement one or more multistep forms on your page, enhancing user experience through guided navigation, validation, and visual feedback.
-The script is designed to be flexible, efficient, and accessible, ensuring it meets the needs of various projects.

----

-**Note**: Always ensure that any custom key combinations used do not conflict with browser shortcuts or accessibility features.
-It's important to test your form with various assistive technologies to ensure it remains accessible to all users.

----

-**Happy coding!**